slim-template/slim/README.md

 ## Why?

-Simply put, I wanted to see if I could pull of a minimalistic template language that at least matched Erb's speed.
+Simply put, I wanted to see if I could pull of a template language that required minimum use of special characters and at least matched Erb's speed.
 Yes, Slim is speedy.

 ### The syntax